JHL’s courses

 • Pay for the study period when you sign up.

-• Hold on to the course fee receipt.
-The receipt must clearly indicate the name of the studies, and the payer is the member attending the course.
+• Save the course fee receipt.
+The receipt must clearly indicate the name of the studies, and the payer must be the member attending the course.

 • Enjoy your studies and complete the study period.

 • Apply for financial support for a course.
-You must apply for support by the end of the following year’s January after starting the course.
+You must apply for support by the end of January in the following year after starting the course.

 For example: If you started your open UAS studies during 2024, you must apply for financial course support by 31 January 2025.
-The processing time for the application is one month.
+Application processing time is one month.

 You can easily complete open UAS courses as remote studies.
 To see the course implementation method, click the course that interests you.